IbrahimShaheen/SongAdder/README.md

 # SongAdder
-Uses youtube-dl to grab a song and add it to your VLC playlist
+Uses youtube-dl to grab a song and add it to your VLC music playlist

 Examples
 ```